-Last December, we added St. Nicholas Day to our repertoire.
+A few years ago, we added St. Nicholas Day to our repertoire, and I wrote this post explaining why.
+I thought it’d be a great time to pull back to the top of the blog, especially for new readers.
 What?
 That’s crazy-talk, adding one more thing to do during the busiest time of the year.
 I know—but hear me out.

 We decided to add this simple observance for a few reasons:

 1. As a family, we want to be more mindful of the worldwide Church and its holidays.

 2. We wanted to keep a bit of separation between the Man in Red and the birth of Christ.
 More on that in a bit.

 3. Saint Nicholas was technically from modern-day Turkey, and since our family’s personal history involves Turkey, we thought it’d be fun to observe that significant part of our life.

 4. He was actually a great guy, and we’re all about honoring great people in history.

 St. Nicholas Day is December 6—tomorrow—so if you want to celebrate it, it’s not too late.
 It’s easy to keep this super simple!
 We definitely do.
 Here’s a brief history of Nicholas, and how you can add St. Nick’s Day to your repertoire without it being One More Thing.

 Nicholas was born in the third century in the village of Patara, in modern-day southern Turkey (the area was Greek at the time).
 His parents were wealthy but they died while he was still young.
 Nicholas spent his inheritance helping the sick and poor in his village, and eventually, he was made bishop of his area (called Myra).

 He lived during the reign of Roman emperor Diocletian, known for his persecution of Christians.
 Nicholas was imprisoned and exiled at some point of his service, and he was also present at the Council of Nicaea, where he signed the Nicene Creed.